HiraNawaz2415/OS_Practice15/Process management/readme.md

 -  The process is being created.

 - OS sets up resources like memory, process ID, etc.
+- Process is remain in secondary memory.

 ## **2. Ready**
 - The process is ready to run and waiting for the CPU.

 - It's in the ready queue, waiting for its turn.
+- Long term sheduler brought the process from secondary memory to main memory (RAM) or in ready queue.

 ## **3. Running**
 - The process is currently using the CPU and executing instructions.